 - Instances.

-The data file used for this example is vehicle-insurances.csv, which contains 9 features about 381109 customers of the insurance company.
+The data file used for this example is vehicle-insurances.csv, which contains 9 features about 381109 insurance company customers.

 The data set includes the following variables: